 Sorts of knowledge

-- Strategy: the plan to accomplish design goals.
+- Strategy: plan to accomplish design goals.

-- Structure: the way of organizing design work.
+- Structure: way of organizing design work.

 - Systems: processes and procedures of design.